Aluminum Beams in the Construction Industry

 Statistics on Recyclability of Aluminum

 According to industry reports, the recycling rate for aluminum construction products is estimated to be around 85%.
-Recycling aluminum uses 5% of the energy required to produce new aluminum, significantly lowering its environmental impact.
+Recycling aluminum uses 5% of the energy required to produce new aluminum, greatly lowering its environmental impact.
 These statistics make a compelling case for aluminum’s role in sustainable construction practices.

 Environmental impact